Meet Us | Work with Us | Contact Us | Media

 2. Price Caps on Insulin:

 One of the most immediately impactful provisions of the IRA is the cap on insulin prices for Medicare beneficiaries.
-Starting in 2023, Medicare recipients were required to pay no more than $35 per month for insulin, a life-saving medication for people with diabetes.
-This provision reduced the financial burden on millions of diabetics and improve medication adherence.
-Additionally, the IRA allows for the expansion of this cap to private insurance plans in the future.
+Starting in 2023, Medicare set a $35 monthly cap on insulin costs for people with diabetes.

 3. Out-of-Pocket Maximums: